BobKuczewski/Run1802/README.md

 As shown in that last code snippet, Run_1802 currently expects the following 1802 signals to be connected to these GPIO pins:

-    clock   connected to GPIO 26
-    nclear  connected to GPIO 19
-    ndmai   connected to GPIO 21
+    d0      connected to GPIO 0
-    nint    connected to GPIO 20
+    d1      connected to GPIO 1
-    tpa     connected to GPIO 25
+    d2      connected to GPIO 2
-    tpb     connected to GPIO 24
+    d3      connected to GPIO 3
-    sc0     connected to GPIO 27
+    d4      connected to GPIO 4
-    nmrd    connected to GPIO 17
+    d5      connected to GPIO 5
-    nmwr    connected to GPIO 16
+    d6      connected to GPIO 6
-    n2      connected to GPIO 18
+    d7      connected to GPIO 7
     ma0     connected to GPIO 8
     ma1     connected to GPIO 9
     ma2     connected to GPIO 10